Rafael-Caro/CMiE2020-JingjuScoresAnalysis/annotations/README.md

 # Annotation files
 These two annotation files contain information about the scores of the **Jingju Music Scores Dataset** created for this repository.
+The files are simplified versions of those accompanying the original [**Jingju Music Scores Collection**](https://doi.org/10.5281/zenodo.1285612), in order to fit the educational purposes of this repository.

 The information contained in each of the files is as follows.

 #### `score-annotations.csv`